Mayilu

 Mayilu is a 2012 Indian Tamil-language film directed by M. Jeevan and produced by actor Prakash Raj, starring Shri, Shammu and Vidharth.
 The film, which was in the production stage since 2008, got released only on 26 October 2012.
-It marked the last film of Shammu.
+It marked the last release of Shammu.

 Plot

 The film revolves around village girl Mayilu, who happens to fall in love with Chellapandi.
 Chellapandi does not believe in God, but he turns out to be someone whose words were considered as God's one by the villagers.
 The villagers considered that the local deity has manifested in him.
 Mayilu informs Chellapandi that she is pregnant and elopes with him.
 Murugan helps them.
 However, the city doctor reveals to Murugan that Chellapandi has some psychological issues.

 Mayilu is soon married to Chellapandi.
 Due to his psychological issues, Chellapandi gets aggressive when he hears lies.
 He beats the person who lied to him in his working time severely.
 Murugan calms him.
 Without knowing his reaction to lies, the same day in the house, Mayilu reveals to Chellapandi that she lied to him that she was pregnant as she was afraid of losing him.
 Later, Chellapandi gets treatment.
 A treated Chellapandi asks for Mayilu.

 Murugan recalls what happened on the fateful night when Mayilu told the truth to Chellapandi.
 Fearing the aggressive Chellapandi, the ignorant Mayilu though him as the manifestation of the local deity and hands over the aruval to him and asks the deity to leave Chellapandi for the betterment of their life.
 Without his own conscious, he kills her.
 The film ends showing Chellapandi being arrested and leaving in a van and watching the people who are going for local deity worship.